Among the lives that TKCI has transformed for the better is Amit, whose sight was restored after fifteen years. Watch Amit’s story below.Watch video

 Bilal is currently doing his engineering and aspires to do an MBA.
 “Earlier my eyelids would stick to each other, but now I can open them properly.
 Though a little apprehensive in the beginning about coming to India, my family and I are now very happy with the quality of service and care we received here,” says the delighted Bilal!

 When P Srinivas reached the Edward and Soona Brown Eye Centre in Dhulipalla, Andhra Pradesh, and his right eye was red in colour, causing pain and watering.
-While driving his motorcycle, he had collided with a brand of a tree and had injured his eye.
+While driving his motorcycle, he had collided with a branch of a tree and had injured his eye.
 The local doctor had prescribed some drops, but that did not help.Read more

 A detailed eye examination revealed a corneal tear and the repair surgery was performed the very next day.
 Srinivas, who is an agriculturist, is very happy and relieved now that the pain and the watering have completely stopped.
 He also underwent a cataract surgery subsequently.
 “I have full faith in TKCI .
 I am fortunate that such a good facility is available so close to my village; otherwise I would have had to struggle with travel expenses to the city,” says Srinivas.